SXR3015/BrainCSD/README.md

 2. **Encoding with Mixture-of-Experts (MoE)**
 3. **Network-Aware Finetuning**

-All dependencies are listed in `requirements.txt`.
+⚙️ All dependencies are listed in `requirements.txt`.

+## 🧠 Workflow Overview

+*  ➤Generate k-Fold/train dataset:
+    ```
+       python generate_csv.py
+    ```
+⚠️ you should reviese the code according the tasks (foudation train/refine/trait prediction)
 ---

 ## 📦 Stage 1: ROI Activation